cecat/CeC-HA-Addons/addons/yamcam3/README.md

 ```

-**General configuration variables**
+#### Configuration Parameters

+**General**

 - **noise_threshold**: Default 0.1 - Many sound classes will have very low scores, so we filter these
 out before processing the composite score for a sound group.
 - **default_min_score**: Default 0.4 - When reporting to scores we ignore any groups with
 scores below this value.

-- **top_k**: YAMNet scores all 520 classes, we analyze the top_k highest scoring classes.
-However,
+- **top_k**: YAMNet scores all 520 classes, we analyze the top_k highest scoring classes,
-we ignore classes with confidence levels below *noise_threshold*.
+ignoring classes with scores below *noise_threshold*.
 - **log_level**: Level of detail to be logged.
 Levels are
 DEBUG->INFO->WARNING->ERROR->CRITICAL
 in order of decreasing verbosity.
 - **sound_log**: Creates or appends to a sound logfile in */config* for longitudinal analysis.
 The file is a csv with date/time, camera_name, group, group_score, class, class_score
 (one class *or* group per line)
 - **ffmpeg_debug**: Logs all messages to ffmpeg stderr, which have no codes nor does ffmpeg
 differentiate between info and errors - so it's a firehose (coming from all n sources)
 - **exclude_groups**: An optional list of groups to exclude from event detection and logging.
 The *silence* group is quite frequently detected, for instance, and is a bit redundant relative to
 nothing being reported.
 See **Sounds and Filters** below for a list of groups.

-**Sound Event Parameters**

-- **window_detect**: Number of samples (~1s each) to examine to determine if a sound is persistent.

-- **persistence**:   Number of detections within window_detect to consider a sound event has started.
-- **decay**:         Number of waveforms without the sound to consider the sound event has stopped.

 **MQTT configuration variables**

 - **host**: Typically this will be the hostname or IP address for your Home Assistant server.
 - **port**: MQTT by default uses port 1883.
 - **topic_prefix**: Should be of the form "abc" or "foo/bar" according to how you manage your MQTT
 usage in Home Assistant.
 The addon will append the name of the camera (from your
 configuration file), with the detected sound classes as the payload to this topic.
 - **client_id**: This is unique to the add-on for managing MQTT connections and traffic.
 - **user**: Here you will use the username/login on your server (e.g., that you set up for MQTT).
 - **password**: The password to the username/login you are using as *user*.

-**Sounds and Filters**
+**Events**

+- **window_detect**: Number of samples (~1s each) to examine to determine if a sound is persistent.
+- **persistence**:   Number of detections within window_detect to consider a sound event has started.
+- **decay**:         Number of waveforms without the sound to consider the sound event has stopped.

+**Cameras**

+- This is where you name your cameras (assuming they have microphones) and specify the RTSP path.
+  It is always a good idea to make sure your paths are correct by opening them with an app like
+  VLC Media Player.
+For debugging you can also configure just with the problem camera and
+  set log_level=DEBUG and ffmpeg_debug=true, then watch the Log (navigate to the add-on in Home
+  Assistant and after hitting *Start* in the *Info* view, select *Log* view at the top of the window.

+**Sounds**

-These are structured similarly to Frigate configuration.
-Nothing will be reported if no sound
+These are structured similarly to Frigate configuration. *Nothing will be reported if no sound
-groups are listed here.
-If no min_score is set for a group, the general setting *default_min_score*
+groups are listed here.* If no *min_score* is set for a group, the *default_min_score*
-is used.
+(General parameters above) is used.

-The sounds yaml group allows you to select the specific sound groups you want to track
-and (optionally) set thresholds for each.
 Available sound groups are:
 - aircraft
 - alert (e.g., sirens, alarms, loud bangs...)
 - animals